Last Updated on

 Though it may seem useless to take a prenatal vitamin before pregnancy, it does help your body conceive.
 By taking these in the year before you actually conceive can help prevent serious birth defects, preterm delivery and for a bonus, it can really help out with morning sickness when you do get pregnant.

-It helps get your body in the most optimal environment for fertilization and implantation happen so that you may conceive.
+It helps to get your body in the most optimal environment for fertilization and implantation happen so that you may conceive.

 If you are worried about your fertility and it has been taking you a while to get pregnant, you may want to see a fertility doctor.